Log in to the WrAP Portal to manage your assessments.

 All testing materials must be returned by June 17, 2019.

-Visit the WRIIT library to access prompts, annotated and scored student essays, learning progressions, comprehensive lessons based on WRIIT practice prompts, skills-based lessons, mentor text suggestions, anchor charts, graphic organizers for student brainstorming, and much more!
-And don't miss our webinar recordings to learn how WRIIT and WrAP work hand-in-hand to improve student writing.
+Visit the WRIIT Library to access annotated and scored sample student essays, learning progressions, comprehensive lessons based on WRIIT practice prompts, skills-based lessons, mentor text suggestions, anchor charts, graphic organizers for student brainstorming, and much more!
+Don't miss our videos and recorded webinars to learn how WRIIT and WrAP work hand-in-hand to improve student writing.

 Features and Benefits

-- Comparisons to relevant norm groups that provide an objective lens with which to examine student writing.
+- Comparisons to relevant norm groups that provide an objective lens through which to examine student writing.

 - Both non-stimulus and the more complex stimulus-based prompts for each of three genres and every level.

 - The flexibility to use WrAP with any curriculum.

 - Administration options for the Fall, Spring, or both.

 - Paper and online modalities to meet the needs of all schools.